 Ways to Incorporate Your Pet Before the Big Day

 Engagement: If your significant other has elevated their pet to be an important part of their life, or the pet has played a role in your love story, then include them in the marriage proposal!
 Get a custom ID tag or bandana with “will you marry me” written on it.
 If you want to take it over the top, purchase a special outfit (like a ‘dog tuxedo’) so they’re dressed for the occasion.

 Engagement Session: This is one of the easiest ways to showcase your pet, without some of the added stress that can come from including them at the wedding.
 Engagement photoshoots are often more casual and have the opportunity for multiple settings.
 This is a great way to include them, and you’ll feel thankful to have a professional photo of your whole family…paws and all.
 (And did you hear?
-We’re currently offering a free engagement session, when you purchase a wedding package!
+We’re currently offering a free engagement session, when couples in Texas purchase a wedding package!
 Ask about this special here.)

 Wedding Hashtag: Ok, this one is for the ultimate pet lovers.
 When you’re deciding on your wedding hashtag, consider pet-friendly words that might pair nicely with the others you have in mind.
 Include a play on words with your pet’s name, breed, or simple terms like “paw.”